 05 of 25

 Now, this is a vegetable that has seen a rebirth!
-Going from smelly, soggy, and strange looking to often the star of the show, Brussels sprouts are seen on menus in even the most high-end restaurants.
+Going from smelly, soggy, and unusual looking to often the star of the show, Brussels sprouts are seen on menus in even the most high-end restaurants.
 Roasted with bacon, caramelized with garlic, shaved into a salad—the recipes run the gamut and are sure to turn haters into fans.
 Brussels sprouts are best in October, and if you can, purchase them on the stalk as these will be the freshest.

 06 of 25

 07 of 25

 A member of the Brassica Oleracea family, along with broccoli and Brussels sprouts, cauliflower is another one of those vegetables that have had a resurgence.
 It has gone from white, watery mush to an elegant side dish—again, putting that oven to good use.
 When roasted, cauliflower takes on a whole new persona—creamy on the inside, a little crispy on the outside, and a sweet nuttiness that can't be matched.
 In addition to being the star in a number of tasty side dish recipes, cauliflower has also become the vegetable-of-choice when trying to add nutrition to some usually empty-calorie favorites such as pizza and rice dishes.
 Replace the white flour with a cauliflower crust in your family's pizza recipe, or swap out cauliflower rice for regular next time you plan a rice side dish—not only healthy but gluten-free!

 08 of 25

 This family of somewhat bitter, hearty lettuces that come in a range of beautiful colors has begun to replace traditional greens on restaurant plates.
 Varieties include radicchio, Belgian endive, and escarole, which we may be familiar with, as well as more unusual varieties such as Castelfranco and Tardivo.
 Chicory is sturdy lettuce, ready to withstand cooking techniques not usually employed with a leafy vegetable, such as grilling and braising.
 These lettuces also benefit from plenty of fat, acid, and salt, allowing for recipes that go beyond the simple salad.Continue to 9 of 25 below.

 09 of 25